Category: Htb-writeup

 R00T

-As joanna try:
+As joanna try:sudo -l

-gtfobins and type nano to find how to exploit nano and at the end you can find how to get a shell when it is running with sudo previlage.
+And joanna can run /bin/nano /opt/priv as sudo without password.
+Wow thats cool…How to exploit it?
+Go to gtfobins and type nano to find how to exploit nano and at the end you can find how to get a shell when it is running with sudo previlage.

 Ctrl+r Ctrl+x